 The powered axle provides additional traction during work.
 The powered axle transfers power from the tractor PTO to hydraulically drive the harvester wheels up to a maximum speed of 5.5 kmh (3.5 mph).
-This is achieved by means of a load sensing, pressure compensated, variable displacement pump (item 1, fig 26), which provides the hydraulic oil flow to drive the wheel motors (item 1, fig 21).
+This is achieved by means of a load sensing, pressure compensated, variable displacement pump, which provides the hydraulic oil flow to drive the wheel motors (item 2, fig 21).